 About this drug

 Fulvestrant is used to treat cancer.
-It is given by a shot in your muscle and is called an “IM injection."
+It is given as an injection in the muscle (intramuscularly).

 - Back pain